bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="." />

 We could do **fadein** as well.
 I can copy that and paste it or just type it again.
-It\'s always a good idea to do that, but we\'re going to use this **ID** instead.
-Instead of fade out, we\'re going to fade in.
+It&apos;s always a good idea to do that, but we&apos;re going to use this **ID** instead.
+Instead of fade out, we&apos;re going to fade in.
 I could do three seconds and you could do the easing swing.
-It\'s going to go in quotes, \'\'swing.\'\'
+It&apos;s going to go in quotes, &apos;&apos;swing.&apos;&apos;

-Then you could also add a callback function, and that\'s parentheses.
+Then you could also add a callback function, and that&apos;s parentheses.
-Inside the curly braces, we can add an \'\'alert\'\' that says \"done.\" When the animation is complete, it runs the alert and says that it\'s done.
-That\'s great.
+Inside the curly braces, we can add an &apos;&apos;alert&apos;&apos; that says &quot;done.&quot;
+When the animation is complete, it runs the alert and says that it&apos;s done.
+That&apos;s great.
 We can do all of that.
 Okay, cool.
 Now we just need to add these last two here and we can look at that in the next lesson.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->